 De-ticking a newborn:

 During the two years I spent living in Playa Del Carmen, this shelter, along with several others, rolled out a campaign to educate local families about pets.
 They taught care programs in schools and invited local families to come and learn how to care for animals.
-Another shelter began an annual clinic in which volunteer veterinarians would come for a week and spay and neuter as many street animals as they could.
+Another shelter began an annual clinic in which volunteer veterinarians would come from the US and Canada for a week and spay and neuter as many street animals as they could.
 They would get through thousands and thousands during each clinic.

 I’m happy to say that when I visited last year, I was there for two weeks and I only saw one feral dog the entire time.
 When I was first living in Playa, I couldn’t go a day without seeing at least a dozen.